HutsonLabs/policies/privacy_policy.md

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
 You can view a history of the changes to our policies [on GitHub](https://github.com/hutsonphd/policies/commits/main).

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
-Please get in touch by emailing us at [privacy@aureumdata.com](mailto:privacy@areumdata.com) and we’ll be happy to answer them!
+Please get in touch by emailing us at [privacy@aureumdata.com](mailto:privacy@areumdata.com)and we’ll be happy to answer them!